STEM TEACHING TOOLS GRANTS - Gravely Grants

 well and financial need.
 The method of selection is at the discretion of the chapter.

 3. Requests for funding should be as user-friendly as possible.
-We suggest you do not require detailed proposals, but ask for a statement to include the following:
+It is suggested not to require detailed proposals, but request a statement to include the following:

 * How the funds will be used, and